mlcommons/modelgauge/docs/plugins.md

 1. Add your files in the desired directory (e.g. `newhelm/tests/super_cool_test.py`)
 1. You can now distribute your package however you want.

-For a worked example, see the [demo_plugin](https://github.com/mlcommons/newhelm/tree/main/demo_plugin) directory.
+For an example of how this works, see the [demo_plugin](https://github.com/mlcommons/newhelm/tree/main/demo_plugin) directory.